neone4373/showcase/README.md

 # Neo's Showcase

-Most of my work is not strictly open source but I am including some code here to view some things I am proud of.
+Most of my work is not open source but I am including some samples here.

 - botty - Botty is a fully automated trading bot I created to implement trading strategies which I developed and back tested.
-The repo is private but but the botty folder can give you an idea.
+The full repo is private this is just a selection.
-- modling - This folder is for notebooks where I create some models
+- modeling - This folder is for notebooks
--